aecobb53/weatherman/README.md

 ```

 All configurations will need the repo downloaded locally, and an "openweathermap.org" API key.
-To set up a key add the folowing to a file in the repo called `key.ignore`.
+To set up a key add the following to a file in the repo called `key.ignore`.

 ```json
 {"Weather_Key": "<key>"}
 ```

-The config is also not added to protect the locations i look at.
+The config is also not added to protect the locations I look at.
 Copy the config example below.
 The shorthand abbreviations are only used for human reference.
-The app looks exclusivly at the location ID.
+The app looks exclusively at the location ID.

 Config: